nkmwicz/geojson2csv/README.md

 This is a package to convert GeoJSON files to CSV files with a GeoWKT field for the coordinates.
 It is a simple command line tool without any dependencies.
 It takes two arguments: the input GeoJSON file and the output CSV file.

+Currently, the tool only works with properly formatted GeoJSON files, so the JSON must be a single object with a features property that is an array of features, and each feature must have a geometry property that includes an array of coordinates.

 ## Usage

 clone the repository.